What Is Fresnel In Blender And Why Is It Used?

 Let’s start with what the index of refraction is since it is the one parameter that we are able to change.

-IOR stands for the index of refraction and is a value used to determine how a ray of right behaves when it travels from one medium to another in terms of its angle and velocity.
-For example, the air is the 1st medium and then water is the second.
+For example, the air is the 1st medium, and then water is the second.
 When light hits the water it is redirected based on the typical IOR of water compared to the value of air or a value, which is 1.0.
-Basically the further away from one a material IOR is the more the light gets redirection, this is what is known as the angle of refraction.

 Now the fresnel effect will alter the reflectivity of a surface when viewed at an angle compared to a normal view.
 It does this by determining two factors, the first of which is the amount of light that is reflected on the surface and the second of which is the amount of light that gets refracted as it passes through the surface.

 The IOR value will determine how much light is reflected and how much of it will be refracted as the IOR is adjusted.
-The result is influenced by the surface normals (What way are they facing, is it curved etc) as well as the view direction when someone actually views the object.
+The result is influenced by the surface normals (What way are they facing, is it curved, etc) as well as the view direction when someone actually views the object.

-Let’s take a quick look at another example below, this time using Suzanne and a glass material.
+Let’s take a quick look at another example below, this time using Suzanne and glass material.
 Note that this material uses the principled bsdf shader with max transmission and low roughness to create the glass.
 The fresnel effect works automatically when adjusting the IOR.

 At a value of 1.0 there is very little going on but with a higher value, you will notice more reflective surfaces particularly under the eyes.